-Any on-the-job accident or accident involving town facilities, equipment or motor vehicles must also be immediately reported to the supervisor or Department Head.
+Any on-the-job accident or accident involving Princeton facilities, equipment or motor vehicles must also be immediately reported to the supervisor or Department Head and the Princeton Police Department, if the accident occurs Princeton, or if outside of Princeton, the local Police Department having jurisdiction must be notified.
+A Police report must be obtained for any on-the job accident or accident involving municipal facilities, equipment or motor vehicles.

-A - 16: Discipline and Discharge
+A- 16: Discipline and Discharge